rluu/rluu.github.io/about.md

 Why create this website?
 What is its purpose?

-- This is a blog for writing my thoughts on software-related topics.
-Sometimes I stumble across a cool but relatively unknown software library and want to share it, or perhaps I am documenting interesting features of a new language I am exploring.
+- This is a place for me to write articles or blog posts related to my personal interests.
+This may be a cool new software library I've come across and or perhaps an interesting feature of a new language I am exploring.
 This is also a way to keep track of what I've encountered and learned, so the information can be easily referenced in the future.

-- This site has a page to organize and make available various personal software projects I have worked on in my spare time.
+- This site has a page with a list of personal software projects I have worked on in my spare time.

 - This is my foray into developing webpages with newer web technologies.
 By this, I mean newer web programming and markup languages, libraries, tools, etc.